geekman/nps-iphone-smsimport/README.markdown

 but with a standard placeholder text.
 If you do not wish to include EMSes, use the `--skip-ems` option to not import them.

+Use the `--verbose` option to show the SMSes that will be imported.
+Specifying the option multiple times will show more information, such as empty or duplicate SMSes.

 Requirements
 -------------